strath-sdr/rfsoc_qpsk/README.md

 # RFSoC ZCU111 QPSK Transceiver Demo

 ## Introduction
 This repo contains all the files needed to build and run the RFSoC ZCU111 QPSK demonstrator that was presented at both FPL and XDF conferences in 2018.
-The design is a full QPSK transceiver, which generates and transmits random pulse-shaped symbols, and receiving with full  carrier and timing synchronisation.
+The design is a full QPSK transceiver, which transmits and receives randomly-generated pulse-shaped symbols with full carrier and timing synchronisation.
 [Pynq](https://github.com/xilinx/pynq) is used to visualise the data at both the DAC and ADC side of the RFSoC data converters, as well as visualising various DSP stages throughout transmit and receive signal path.

 ## Requirements
 ### Hardware